Average 6 year old boy

 While visiting the Daily Bugle with his grandfather, Normie was a bystander to an assassination attempt against Norman.
 Wilson Fisk was making his moves to return as New York's Kingpin of Crime and was systematically removing all of his competition.
 Norman had tried to oppose Fisk and take his place, which meant he had to be eliminated.
 Peter and Betty Brant were about to take an elevator to the Bugle's lobby (until they saw Norman and Normie inside) when Nitro, The Living Bomb, attacked Osborn.
 Peter shoved Betty into the elevator, which collapsed down the elevator shaft.
 The four of them were trapped, with Betty unconscious and Normie scared.
 Norman taunted Peter, telling him that the security cameras may still be working.
 Any attempt to use his spider strength to move the rubble would be seen by the guards.
 Norman was willing to let Normie die to protect his identity as the Green Goblin and refused to help move the heavy debris.
 Peter took the chance that the cameras were destroyed and shifted the rubble, saving Betty and Normie.
 Normie begged Peter to save his grandfather and Peter reluctantly agreed.
 (Peter Parker: Spider-Man #95)

 In a way, Normie's next kidnapping was a lucky turn for the boy.
 After Norman Osborn had been defeated after the Gathering of Five ceremony, the cult of the Scriers faced a sort of civil war over the role of their deposed leader.
-A rebel Scrier kidnapped Normie in an attempt to draw Norman out into the open and be killed, using a hologram of Harry Osborn to gain Normie's trust.
+A rebel Scrier named Matthew DeRoma kidnapped Normie in an attempt to draw Norman out into the open and be killed.
+A hologram of Harry Osborn was used to gain Normie's trust.
 After Spidey saved Normie yet again, the Harry hologram spoke to Normie in private, telling him that Spider-Man was his friend, that his grandfather couldn't be trusted and that Spider-Man had nothing to do with Harry's death.
 For the first time, Normie Osborn trusted Spider-Man and Spidey took the boy home to Liz.
 (Amazing Spider-Man Annual 2000)

 Recently, a new threat, unrelated to Norman Osborn, attacked Norman Jr. After Peter Parker revealed his secret ID during Civil War, the Chameleon joined Scarecrow, Will O the Wisp and coerced the Molten Man into holding Normie and Liz hostage to draw out Peter.
+(Chameleon had approached Molten Man to join while he was attending Normie’s baseball game.
+He threatened to have [Electro]] kill his nephew and friends if he didn’t comply.)
 Peter saved Normie and Liz with the help of the Black Cat and returned to Avengers Tower just in time to see that Aunt May saved herself from the Chameleon.
+(Sensational Spider-Man (vol. 2) #29-#31)

 Normie's long awaited dream of his father returning turned into a nightmare.
 After Harry turned out to be alive (his death had been a trick, set up by Norman Osborn and Mysterio) Normie learned to hate his father.
 He came and went out of his life so many times and every time he came back, there was danger.
 While Liz and Harry argued, Peter took Normie to go play and found that Normie was keeping the severed heads of Spider-Man dolls under his bed.
 He had no time to ask him about it, as the Molten Man attacked Harry.
 (Amazing Spider-Man #581)